holyshared/MMap/README.md

 #### Javascript

 Javascript that should be described becomes as follows.
 It looks like usual Google Map API.
-Javascript that should be described becomes as follows.
-It looks like usual Google Map API.

 	#JS
 	window.addEvent("load", function(){